Back Where I Come From

 "Back Where I Come From" is a song written and recorded by American country music artist Mac McAnally.
 It was released in January 1990 as the first single from his album Simple Life.
 The song reached number 14 on the Billboard Hot Country Singles & Tracks chart.
 Its B-side, "Company Time", was later a single for Linda Davis in 1994.
+"Back Where I Come From" was also recorded by Kenny Chesney in 1996.

 Content

 The song is a mid-tempo in which the narrator expresses nostalgia towards his hometown in Mississippi.
 Regarding its content, McAnally told American Songwriter, "When I wrote 'Back Where I Come From' I thought that it was a hit, but also that it said something that I personally wanted to be the first to say."
 The song, the first cut on Simple Life, has a play length of 3 minutes and 32 seconds; a 1-minute and 20 second reprise, performed by McAnally on piano with backing from the Nashville String Machine, is the album's sixth track.